-To determine prime farmland in and around the study area, the area within a width of two miles on either side of the Arkansas River centerline was evaluated.
-Within this area, a significant portion (494,362 acres) has soils with prime farmland characteristics (Table 3-3).
-However, most of the identified acreage is not currently being farmed and is not likely to be farmed due to the need for specialized farming practices (e.g., regular dewatering), current land use, and ownership priorities.
-This radius also includes private lands outside of the immediate study area.
+Land along the MKARNS portion of the Arkansas River has a significant quantity of soils with prime farmland characteristics, including those locations impacted by the proposed upland disposal sites.
+The NRCS was consulted to determine prime farmland characteristics of upland disposal site locations (Table 3-3).
+However, much of the identified acreage is not currently being farmed and is not likely to be farmed due to the need for specialized farming practices (e.g., regular dewatering), current land use, and ownership priorities.
 Prime farmland soils occur outside riverbanks, behind levees, and in areas that are not subjected to frequent flooding or ponding and have less than an eight percent slope.
-Lands not classified as Prime Farmlands includes open water areas, levees, developed areas, existing upland placement areas, pits and borrows, river wash, and soils with a slope greater than eight percent.
+Lands not classified as prime farmland may include developed areas, pits and borrows, river wash, and soils with a slope greater than eight percent.